louisabricot/devops101/README.md

 Ansible roles organize and package automation tasks, variables, and configurations into a reusable unit.
 By breaking down the Kubernetes cluster setup into roles, it becomes easier to manage and update specific components or configurations independently, promoting consistency and simplifying deployment across different environments.

 To start, we define two roles, corresponding to our inventory groups:
-- *kubemaster* installs Docker, configure Kubernetes core components, Calico network, and generates the join command for worker nodes to join the cluster.
+- *k8s_master* installs Docker, configure Kubernetes core components, Calico network, and generates the join command for worker nodes to join the cluster.
-- *kubeworker* installs Docker and joins the worker nodes to the Kubernetes cluster.
+- *k8s_worker* installs Docker and joins the worker nodes to the Kubernetes cluster.

 ```markdown
 .